Ragha8951/Secure-Key-Management-System/README.md

 ## Live Demo
 [Run on Google Colab](https://colab.research.google.com/drive/1s4BW-S-pWZtZcLzhiS7YzfZTNThACpwH?usp=sharing)

+## Understanding Code in Simple Words
+Imagine you and your friend want to exchange secret messages without anyone else listening.
+But you need a special lock (key) that only you both can use.
+This program helps you:

+- **Get a Personal Lock:** When you register, you get your own secret lock (encryption key).
+- **Verify Your Identity:** Like an ID card, you get a certificate proving you're real.
+- **Share a Common Lock:** You and your friend create a shared lock (key exchange) so you can send secure messages.
+- **Send Secret Messages:** Your messages are put inside a locked box (encryption) before sending.
+- **Unlock Messages Safely:** Your friend uses the same key to unlock and read the message.
+- **Change Locks When Needed:** If someone steals your lock, you throw it away and get a new one (key rotation).

+Think of it like sending a diary with a secret code that only you and your friend know, so no one else can read it!

 ## Features
 - Implements a secure key management system with encryption and key exchange.
 - Supports user registration, certificate issuance, and revocation.